-- 1. Update the Running Software CI in SM (or simply save it to mark it as updated). - Run a Running Software CI change population.
-This will create node 2 (if it does not already exist in UCMDB) and a new Composition relationship between node 2 and this Running Software CI.

-3. Run a delta population to synchronize the relationship change to UCMDB.
+- 1. Update the Running Software CI in SM (or simply save it to mark it as updated). - 2.
+Run a Running Software CI change population.
+This will create a new Composition relationship between node 2 and this Running Software CI. - 3.
+Run a delta population to synchronize the relationship change to UCMDB.
 The relationship between node 1 and the Running Software CI will be removed, and the new relationship created in step 2 will remain.